EricHanLiu/motivation-sms/README.md

 From here, simply running `python send_sms.py "insert message"` in terminal while in the same directory as the file will send a message to your phone!

 ##Setting up crontab
-In order to receive messages on a timed interval (perhaps every day at 5:00PM), you must add parameters to your crontab file.
+In order to receive messages on a timed interval (in this case, every ten minutes), you must add parameters to your crontab file.
 Run `crontab -e`, choose your default editor, and insert the following lines.

 ```